Cloud-PG/k8s-KMS-vault/README.md

 ### Deploy Vault KMS Plugin
 Note: The KMS Plugin Provider for HashiCorp Vault must be running before starting the Kubernetes API server.

+In another terminal, install the plugin, which is basically a gRPC server:
 ```
 export GOHOME=$(go env GOPATH)
 mkdir -p $GOHOME/github.com/oracle